 Yes!
 There are free roads if you do not like smooth, high quality motorways and don’t mind arriving late for your ferry.
 The N138 is our favourite, but a section of that is shut in mid June so the Brits can race cars on it (Le Mans).

-The data in our system can’t be used by law enforcement agencies for detecting excessive speed, but please do keep in mind that the French take speeding very seriously – and have much safer roads as a result.
+The data in our system can’t be used by law enforcement agencies for detecting excessive speed, but please do keep in mind that speeding is very seriously.
 French police patrols and radar traps employ heavy fines.
 The speed limit on French roads is 130kph (when it is dry - anyway) – a bit more than in the UK.
 The time you save with a tag means you won’t have to think about speeding, or the cost of missing the ferry.

 We keep the identity of the user and the tag information as separate data – we cannot track your movements.
 We simply know when you pay for a toll.
 There is no record on the tag either.